 Mark is a seasoned enterprise executive-turned-entrepreneur with a passion for both innovation and change.

-Mark’s early career was spent in marketing for large food brands like General Mills and Pillsbury.
+The son of a food broker, Mark’s early career was spent in marketing for brands like General Mills and Pillsbury.
 He then joined the hospitality industry, where he served as an executive at Royal Caribbean, Club Med, Holland America Line, and as General Manager at Expedia.com.

 in 2011, while serving as SVP of Sales and Marketing for Holland America, Mark hired a digital transformation consultant named Eric Weaver, thus starting a long friendship.